 Much of our success derives from our extensive links with the publishing industry in the UK and internationally.
 All members of staff have worked in the publishing industry and continue their connections through their research and consultancy work.
-We are involved with industry awards: for example we help to organize the British Book Design and Production Awards each year along with the British Print Industries Federation and the Publishers Association; Angus Phillips was a judge for the Bookseller national industry awards for four years in a row, from 2010 to 2013.
+We are involved with industry awards: for example we help to organize the British Book Design and Production Awards each year along with the British Print Industries Federation and the Publishers Association; our Director, Angus Phillips, was a judge for the Bookseller national industry awards for four years in a row.

 The Creative Skillset Tick is an invaluable signpost for potential students and employers to indicate those programmes that provide the most up-to-date and relevant education.
 Creative Skillset is recognized in the Unistats Key Information Sets, which demonstrates the value of the accreditation to potential students comparing courses online.
 For employers, the Tick signposts them to graduates from creative courses that have proven links with industry and teach professional skills.

 There are a variety of scholarships available through the department, the university, and from industry.
-In 2017 there are industry scholarships from organizations including the London Book Fair, Wiley, and the Stationers' Foundation.
+In 2018 there are industry scholarships from organizations including the London Book Fair, Princeton University Press, and the Stationers' Foundation.